LussacZheng/you-get.exe/README.md

 ## Bugs

 If something goes wrong when using the latest released executable, feel free to [start a new discussion](https://github.com/LussacZheng/you-get.exe/discussions) or [submit an issue](https://github.com/LussacZheng/you-get.exe/issues).
-If you don't have a GitHub account, leave a message in [this page](https://blog.lussac.net/archives/315/).
 You'd better attach the debug info.
 Get the detailed error report by adding the `--debug` option:

 ```shell
 you-get --debug https://your.video/url/here
 ```

-For SSL related issues, try to use `-k` option:
+For SSL related issues, try to use `-k, --insecure` option:

 ```shell
 you-get -k --debug https://your.video/url/here